Tsu-HaoLiu/WiFi-QRcode/README.md

 # WiFi-QRcode
-Generate Wifi login info with a QR code
+Generate a simple QR code of your Wi-Fi info to share with famliy and friends to quickly join your network without the dreaded "What's the wifi password" question.

 ## Usage